-(Part 9 of 27 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 9 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 Why does Parkour so effectively teach resilience?
 Because your regular world and your regular life are DESIGNED for your interaction.
 Stairs are a certain height, walking surfaces are smooth and even, door knobs are convenient, chairs, air conditioning, trains and autos; Everything you interact with is designed for human interaction.
 In a very real sense, that’s what “civilized” means.

 Have you ever stopped to consider something as simple and common as doorways?
 What would life like, if – just for some historic reason – every doorway was only 4 feet high?
 Life would be much better simply because everyone would have to bend over regularly!

 What if stairs were the norm?
 What if walking was the norm?